 The .NET Standard is a formal specification of .NET APIs intended to be available on all .NET implementations.
 It defines a uniform set of rules that must be followed across all .NET implementations.

-This was developed so as to ensure that the different implementations of .NET look and feel the same on all platforms.
+This was developed to ensure that the different implementations of .NET look and feel the same on all platforms.

-You can read more about .NET Standard here.
+You can read more about the .NET Standard here.

 ASP.NET Vs ASP.NET Core

-ASP.NET is a web development platform built on top of .NET Framework.
-It is tied to windows
+ASP.NET is a web development platform built on top of the .NET Framework.
+It is tied to the windows.

-ASP.NET Core is a cross-platform web development platform built on top of .NET/.NET Core.
+ASP.NET Core is a cross-platform web development platform built using .NET/.NET Core.